 As the rains begin to recede around September, November sees a dip in minimum average temperatures heralding the arrival of winter.
 With the mercury dipping as low as 15°C at night, Goa tourism is at its peak during this season.
 The cool nights and the mild days draw in hordes of tourists who descend on Goa to celebrate life and create memories of a lifetime.
 If you are planning a Goa trip, November to February is the best time to visit Goa.

 Goa has a unique culture.
-After spending around 450 years under Portuguese rule, the Portuguese influence can be seen on every aspect of the life in Goa.
+After spending around 450 years under Portuguese rule, the Portuguese influence can be seen on every aspect of the life in Goa and the Goan tourist places and culture.
 That includes the architecture and the cuisine and even the concept of ‘Susegad’ that is based on the Portuguese word ‘Sossegado’.
 Though many travel guides describe susegad as “a relaxed attitude and enjoyment of life to the fullest” it means “contended form of life” which you can see during your Goa travel.

 The Portuguese influence on Goan food has created some iconic dishes like the Vindaloo and Sorpotel which are now known and loved all over India.
 The Portuguese influence further extends into the art and music of the region.
 Goa also celebrates all the Indian festivals like Shimgo, Diwali and Ganesh Chaturthi.
 It also celebrates the Mardi-Gras-inspired Goa Carnival with equal fervour and passion.